EncoreTechnologies/blog/content/blog/2018/03/stackstorm-changed-our-lives.md

 ## Going beyond VM provisioning

-Going back to our initial usecase for our automation platform was to automate VM provisioning and retirement.
+Going back to our initial use case for our automation platform, it was to automate VM provisioning and retirement.
 Now that we've transitioned over to StackStorm we're able to go *far* beyond VM provisioned and have started automating every part of the stack from networking, to storage, scraping power & cooling metrics, website scraping, and business process automation.

-These usecases are now growing every day and more parts of our company are reaping the benefits of migrating to StackStorm as our automation platform.
+These use cases are now growing every day and more parts of our company are reaping the benefits of migrating to StackStorm as our automation platform.

 ## Shout out and thank yous